ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/redirects-and-custom-404s.md

 /home /under-construction.html 302
 ```

-For advanced and catch-all redirects, see [Placeholders](#placeholders) below.
+For advanced and catch-all redirects, see [Placeholders](#placeholders).

 ### Add a custom 404 page to your website

 Since the `_redirects` is evaluated only when requested path does not exist,
-it is possibleto define a custom 404 page for your website:
+it is possible to define a custom 404 page for your website:

 ```plaintext
 /* /custom-404.html 404